aravinda-kumar/fukukan/README.md

-# Ionic 4 Full App
-The most advanced and complete Mobile & PWA starter app template
+# Fukukan 副官
+Warhammer 40K companion application and community management

-# Documentation
+# Website
-You can find the documentation in https://ionic-4-full-starter-app-docs.ionicthemes.com
+You can find all relevant information on http://fukukan.darkhand-studio.com

+# Developer information
+This project is using nodeJS / Ionic / Cordova platform for the mobile application development (and nodeJS / MongoDB for the backend)

 ## Install dependencies
 Run `npm install` to install the project dependencies.